ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 ### requirements :
 - having ansible installed
 - having an *empty* ubuntu server 20.04 LTS with ssh access as a target for the deployment (not responsible of damages if you run this on a server with stuff on it already)
-  - having a user named ubuntu on the server
+  - having a user named ubuntu on the server that is allow to sudo without a password
-  - the user ubuntu must be allowed to run sudo for all commands without a password)
   - having an ssh config the the target server :
     - e.g on ip: `host 3.87.87.87
 hostname 3.87.87.87